Rating cut piles pressure on Spain to seek aid

 IMF chief Christine Lagarde suggested on Thursday that European governments should take more time with cutbacks to reduce deficits, but Deputy Prime Minister Soraya Saenz de Santamaria said Madrid would stick to its existing timetable.

-(Additional reporting by Jesus Aguado and Manuel María Ruiz; Editing by Tracy Rucinski/Jeremy Gaunt.)
+(Additional reporting by Jesus Aguado and Manuel María Ruiz; Editing by Tracy Rucinski, Patrick Graham and John Stonestreet)